Rules of Go: Scoring systems

 The most prominent difference between rulesets is the scoring method.
 There are two main scoring systems: territory scoring (the Japanese method) and area scoring (the Chinese method).
 A third system (stone scoring) is rarely used today but was used in the past and has historical and theoretical interest.

 Care should be taken to distinguish between scoring systems and counting methods.
 Only two scoring systems are in wide use, but there are two ways of counting using "area" scoring.

 Territory scoring

 In territory scoring (including Japanese and Korean rules) a player's score is determined by the number of empty locations that player has surrounded minus the number of stones their opponent has captured.

 Furthermore, Japanese and Korean rules have special provisions in cases of seki, though this is not a necessary part of a territory scoring system.
 (See "Seki" below.)

 Typically, counting is done by having each player place the prisoners they have taken into the opponent's territory and rearranging the remaining territory into easy-to-count shapes.

-Territory scoring also was how very old Chinese Go games were scored; Chinese style gradually switched to area scoring during the Yuan dynasty and Ming dynasty of the 13th–16th centuries.
+Territory scoring was how very old Chinese Go games were scored; Chinese style gradually switched to area scoring during the Yuan dynasty and Ming dynasty of the 13th–16th centuries.